-The Blackwell Lecture Fund will be used to support a lecture in honor of David Blackwell.
+The Blackwell Lecture Fund is used to support a lecture in honor of David Blackwell.
 The purpose of this lecture is to honor Blackwell, to keep his name alive and to inspire young people to emulate his achievements.
-The first lecture is expected to be presented in 2014.
+The first lecture was presented in 2014.

 The IMS Gift Membership Program provides IMS memberships and journals for statisticians and probabilists in regions of the world where payments in hard currency would impose a difficult financial burden.